sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/Better The Jevil You Know.md

 "...He's managed to escape to the Light World?!"
 Ralsei asks, a panic in his voice.

-You shake your head, and slowly clamber to your feet.
+You shake your head, and slowly clamber to your feet, trembling from weakness.
 "World's a world, dude.
 No, I'm... separate, from all this.
 Living an entirely different life.
 None of this... magic, monsters.
 Not a thing.
 I'm from a different universe completely."

 There was silence as you finally stood, and you looked at the jester hat on the ground.
 You reached out with a blue-grey, clawed hand to pick it up, looking it over.
 "Guess that means either my world's fucked, or... or he is, heh.
 Depending on where the magic went."